The Interplay of Pauli Repulsion, Electrostatics, and Field Inhomogeneity for Blueshifting and Redshifting Vibrational Probe Molecules: Results

 \subsection{Additional Features of an Inhomogeneous Field on Vibrational Shifts}

 While the probe response to a homogeneous field is captured entirely by the dipole moments, the close distances relevant for hydrogen bonds limit the use of higher-order multipoles in the quantitative analysis of changes in vibrational frequencies with inhomogeneous fields.
 Nonetheless, we can identify two factors that capture much of the impact of electric field inhomogeneity.
 First, we find that the field experienced by the more mobile atom during a vibration appears more relevant for the frequency than the field at the bond midpoint.
-If the field experienced by the most mobile atom is more relevant, this increase in field strength could lead to a greater shift in the frequency for probes with a terminal H, which are highly mobile in stretching modes.
-Indeed, Figure \ref{fig:fig3} shows that all species with a terminal H experience large redshifts due

-to field inhomogeneity, while the effect of field inhomogeneity on stretching modes is much weaker for probes without an H. We further demonstrate this point in Supplementary Figure S3, where we find that altering the masses of atoms in the HF molecule can dramatically reduce the effects of field inhomogeneity.
+If the field experienced by the more mobile atom is more relevant, this increase in field strength could lead to a greater shift in the frequency for probes with a terminal H, which are highly mobile in stretching modes.
+Indeed, Figure \ref{fig:fig3} shows that all species with a terminal H experience large redshifts due to field inhomogeneity, while the effect of field inhomogeneity on stretching modes is much weaker for probes without an H. We further demonstrate this point in Supplementary Figure S5, where we find that altering the masses of atoms in the HF molecule can dramatically reduce the effects of field inhomogeneity.
+This finding supports the idea of measuring the electric field at the H as opposed to the midpoint for stretches containing H, as done by Skinner et al.\cite{corcelli2004combined,schmidt2004ultrafast} for many years.

 Second, we find that stretching modes respond asymmetrically to fields generated by positive or negative point charges.
 To demonstrate this, we investigated the stretching frequency of several homonuclear diatomic molecules in electric fields by examining their response to charges of both signs as demonstrated in Figure \ref{fig:fig4}(a-d).
 As is expected for symmetric molecules, the response of these molecules to a homogeneous field is completely symmetric with respect to the sign of the field.
 However, the symmetry is broken with increasing inhomogeneity.
 For all four homonuclear diatomics, a positive field induces redshifting while a negative field induces blueshifting.
 With one exception, this is consistent with the results in Figure \ref{fig:fig3}, in which species that interact with negative (positive) charges experience redshifting (blueshifting) due to field inhomogeneity.
 The one exception is (CH$_3$)$_2$CO.
 As before, its exceptional behavior is likely attributable to the non-linear angle at which it forms hydrogen bonds.